iminoso/monitor/docs/design.md

 an alert will be triggered.
 Once the average in the window goes below 95%, a recovery alert will be displayed.

 To configure and change this settings, such as displaying system load more quickly in 5 seconds, or changing the alert window or threshold, open the settings panel in the top right of the application.
+Modify the values provided in the input boxes.

 ## Simulated Heavy Load